 - Our use of advanced technologies – We offer three types of implant systems to provide a continuum of care for our patients, as well as the PROPHECY® Preoperative Navigation system which helps improve implant accuracy.

-- Our recognition as a leader in orthopaedic surgery - We were recognized as One of the Best Hospitals in the Nation for Orthopaedic Surgery by U.S. News & World Report for 2022-23.
+- Our recognition as a leader in orthopaedic surgery - We were ranked in the Top 2% of Hospitals in the Nation for Orthopaedic Surgery by U.S. News & World Report for 2023-24.

 If you are interested in the ankle surgery options we offer, contact Tampa General Hospital today at 1-800-822-DOCS (3627) or use our Physician Finder to find a physician and receive a referral.